-I believe that the most effective and credible ethical standards are shaped by people with a comprehensive and open-minded understanding of the varied experiences and conflicts that characterize practice.
+I believe that people with a comprehensive and open-minded understanding of the varied experiences and conflicts that characterize practice shape the most effective and credible ethical standards.
 All too often, we are faced with situations today where people with limited understanding of particular professional situations, or others intent on advancing a particular moral code, work to impose their perspectives onto others.
-The classical study of ethics reinforces the existence of universal principles of moral conduct, categorical standards which transcend relativism and individual freedom.
-But no matter how committed we may be to transcendent ideals and beliefs, the practice of ethics is always circumstantial and involved with the personal interpretation of situations and problems; a true interplay between guiding tenets and action in the world as demonstrated through sections of this book.
+The classical study of ethics reinforces the existence of universal principles of moral conduct, categorical standards that transcend relativism and individual freedom.
+But no matter how committed we may be to transcendent ideals and beliefs, the practice of ethics is always circumstantial and involved with the personal interpretation of situations and problems; a true interplay between guiding tenets and action in the world as demonstrated through every section of this book.

 Although all professions involving work with other human beings share common moral underpinnings, fields such as art therapy present unique opportunities and challenges that can only be appreciated and understood by ethical guides who truly know the terrain.
 Bruce Moon's commitment to the ethical treatment of images in art therapy exemplifies how important it is for art therapy ethics to grow from a deep sympathy with the complete context of practice.
 The art therapy field has a pervasive concern for the needs of people who suffer and whose life circumstances make it difficult for them to advocate for themselves, yet we do not always show this same compassion and responsiveness to the rights of images within the context of clinical practice.
 In our zeal to help others and understand their expression, we often overlook the dignity and unique authenticity of images, reducing them to what we think is wrong with the person we are trying to assist.

 As an artist, Bruce Moon is sensitively attuned to the autonomous life of images, their existence as living things, like the great symbols that permeate our collective cultures and histories.
 The images of art affect people in endlessly varied and personal ways and from art therapy practice, we know that this relationship is often characterized by a sanctity that must be protected.
 The safety and respect that we establish in relation to images in many ways provides an ethical framework for how we treat one another.
-There is thus a very direct correspondence to the more universal ethical principle of examining the value our own lives in relation to how we treat what might be perceived as "the lowliest" amongst us.
+There is thus a very direct correspondence to the classical ethical principle of examining the value our own lives in relation to how we treat what might be perceived as "the lowliest" amongst us.

 Can we deeply empathize with the expression of an image while suspending judgment and the urge to explain it according to our point of view?
-Can we view the process of interpretation as opening to what it has to say about itself and perhaps learn something new?
+Can we view the process of interpretation as opening to what an image has to say about itself and perhaps learn something new?
 How do our relations with images analogize to the way in which we treat others?
-Like Bruce Moon, I believe that the way in which we approach images has everything to say about how we relate to others.
+Like Bruce Moon, I believe the way we approach images has everything to say about how we relate to others and thus the ethical treatment of images and the love for them has bonded us in art therapy since the early 1970s when we joined to offer an alternative to viewing artistic expressions simply as data for analysis within the therapeutic experience.
+These commitments continue today as we strive to bring the same values to research where artistic inquiry helps us discover and communicate how art heals and transforms lives.